readium/webpub-manifest/extensions/divina.md

 While the Digital Visual Narrative Manifest is technically a profile of the Readium Web Publication Manifest, it has its own media type in order to maximize compatibilty with dedicated apps: `application/divina+json`.

+See [DiViNa guidelines](../guidelines/divina-guidelines.md) for more details on how User Agents should implement this specification.

 ## 2. Listing Resources